leukemia-kispi/HiChIP-Analysis/README.md

 sudo apt upgrade -y
 ```

-**Install Anaconda3 to set up Conda environments and access Conda archives**
+**Install Anaconda3 to set up conda environments and access conda archives**

-Install tool for transferring data from or to a server using URLs.
+Esure curl is installed for transferring data from or to a server using URLs.
 Download the bash file for installation of Anaconda3.
 Verify the checksum of selected install version

 ```
 sudo apt install curl -y